-Wise Intelligent, co-founder of the StockBossUp App, sat down to discuss what Lifestyle Investing is.
+Wise Intelligent, co-founder of the StockBossUp App and President of the Rap Snacks Foundation, sat down to discuss what Lifestyle Investing is.
 It was a Friday, and Wise had to reschedule our planned interview because he was meeting with juvenile court officials, working with court officials to figure out how to get more help for juveniles in the corrections system.
 The lives of many youth are negatively impacted by circumstances outside of their control.
 Many become the proverbial product of historically repressed communities and environments.
 Still others have become disillusioned by the perceived inconsistencies of adults and authorities in their lives.
 Either way, Wise was trying to figure out solutions to get these youths more resources.

 So finally at the end of a long Friday, Wise is able to jump on our call.
 For lifestyle investing, no other person could give the topic justice.
 He has the knowledge about business, culture, and systems to know how lifestyle investing can work, and cares enough to push communities to take this knowledge and apply it.
 Lifestyle investing isn’t about jumping on fads, it’s about creating wealth at an unprecedented scale.